tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/概览_intl_en.md

-The LVB Console provides configurations for you to quickly utilize basic features such as LVB domain name management, LVB stream management, transcoding and recording.
+The LVB Console provides configurations for you to quickly implement basic features such as LVB domain name management, LVB stream management, transcoding and recording.
 In addition, it enables you to perform various operations such as web push, acceleration configuration, resource monitoring and log management.

 ## Prerequisites